BSalita/SH_Bidding/README.md

    - For a bid to be used in an auction, every bidding expression in the list, when applied to the current hand, must evaluate to True.
 Otherwise the next candidate bid is evaluated.
 If no bids have an all True expression list, the default default action is to pass.

-5. **Transform the Endplay Native DataFrame into a Project Native DataFrame:**
+5. **Transform the Endplay native dataFrame into a project native dataFrame:**

    - Project native format is dictated by the specific requirements of this project’s analytical tools and methodologies.
 No matter the source of the game data (ACBL, BBO, French Bridge, etc.), it's first coalesced into the source's native format and then transformed into this project's native format.